Stateful Behaviour

 For the next part, let’s make two assumptions about the imaginary game:

-- The pause menu doesn't cover the entire screen, the remaining elements are slightly dimmed.
+- The pause menu doesn’t cover the entire screen—the remaining elements are slightly dimmed.

 - There is a main menu that covers the entire screen.

-So, we should note that there is a default state at each nesting level which is entered every time a parent state is entered.
+So, we should note that there is a default state at each nesting level, which is entered every time a parent state is entered.

 Implementation

-In this section, we recreate the concept of stateful behavior from the introduction.
+In this section, we will recreate the concept of stateful behavior from the introduction.
 To make it more complete, let's add one more state - the credits state.
 It should look like this:

-Creating a state
+Creating a State

 using AlchemyBow.Core.IoC;